Income Tax Filing Due Date Extended – A.Y. 2018-19

 Goods and Service Tax Department is in process of coming up with modifications of returns which have been filed for rectifications.
 The dates have not been declared by the department.
 This modification process will have an impact on the profit and loss account filed and thereby affecting the income being reported in the income tax return forms.

-We are hopeful for a positive consideration of our suggestion.
+We are hopeful of a positive consideration of our suggestion.

 With Best Regards